ol3d/ansible-role-pikvm/README.md

 `kvmd_override_enabled` By setting this value to **true**, the current override file within /etc/kvmd/override.yaml will be overwritten to match this roles config.
 By default this value is set to **false**.

+`serial_over_usb_enabled` By setting this value to **true**, the PiKVM will be configured to allow serial connections over USB.
+This can be used for terminal access from the managed server to the PiKVM, or for any other purpose that requires a serial connection.
+This is only available for PiKVM V2+.

 ### Example Variable Usage

 ```yaml